-Ana Ros: The female chef who put Slovenia on the map
+Ana Roš: The female chef who put Slovenia on the map

 "We had been traveling the world and saw that things were moving outside this valley," she recalls.
 "So I went very ambitiously to the kitchen, talking with the chef, and saying we should try to pair the pasta with some local cheese, or introduce some wine pairings.
 But he didn't really see the value in it."

-The existing kitchen team eventually quit, leaving Ros to take the reigns.
+The existing kitchen team eventually quit, leaving Roš to take the reigns.

 "That first time I opened the door of the kitchen, I closed it again.
 Then I leaned back on it and thought, 'Now what do I do?'"

-At 30 years old and three-months pregnant, she had embarked on a new career: head chef of Hisa Franko.
+At 30 years old and three-months pregnant, she had embarked on a new career: head chef of Hiša Franko.

 "From then on, I was eating in the kitchen, breastfeeding in the kitchen -- everything was about the kitchen."